csci-1301/csci-1301.github.io/lectures/130_combining_decision_and_classes/readme.md

 #### Constructors with Input Validation

-- A constructor's job is to initialize the object's instance variables, so it's very similar to a "setter" for all the instance variables at once
+- A constructor's job is to initialize the object's instance variables, so it is very similar to a "setter" for all the instance variables at once

 - If the constructor uses parameters to initialize the instance variables, it can use `if` statements to ensure the instance variables are not initialized to "bad" values